isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p>NParks will be progressively introducing more plots in various parks across Singapore, and work closely with agencies, Town Councils and Grassroots Organisations to implement more allotment gardens in areas outside of parklands to enable more people to garden closer to where they live.
 To support these efforts, NParks has also published ‘<a href="https://go.gov.sg/guide-to-design-allotment-gardens">A Guide to Designing and Implementing Allotment Gardens</a>', which is free for all to download.</p>

 <p>Keen to kick-start an allotment garden in your estate with like-minded residents?
-Check out how you can do so under the Community in Bloom inti
+Check out how you can do so under the <a href="https://go.gov.sg/cib-initiative">Community in Bloom</a> programme!

 </p><h4>About the Allotment Gardening Scheme</h4>